nextflow-io/nextflow/docs/azure.rst

 The Service Principal should have the at least the following role assignments :

-1. "Contributor"
+1. Contributor

-2. "Storage Blob Data Reader"
+2. Storage Blob Data Reader

-3. "Storage Blob Data Contributor"
+3. Storage Blob Data Contributor

 .. note::
   To assign the necessary roles to the Service Principal refer to the `official Azure documentation <https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current>`_.